 After completing the UCR course, students will be able to:

-• Identify ways to support inclusive and nondiscriminatory learning, living, and working environments at the UW.
+- Identify ways to support inclusive and nondiscriminatory learning and living environments at the UW.

-• Recognize discrimination and harassment as prohibited conduct under University of Washington policies, and understand when such conduct may contribute to a hostile environment.
+- Recognize discrimination and harassment as prohibited conduct under UW policies, and understand when such conduct may contribute to a hostile environment.

-• Understand how to make a Civil Rights & Title IX report.
+- Understand when reporting is encouraged and how to make a Civil Rights & Title IX Report.

 Student course completion expectations

-All students are required to complete the course:
+All matriculated undergraduate, graduate and professional students are required to complete the course.

-The following students are not required to complete the course but may access it voluntarily:
+The following students are not required to complete the course:

 Course FAQs